 Table 1 displays the validity and reliability of the instruments employed in the study utilizing Cronbach's alpha and McDonald's omega.
-It demonstrates the reliability of a scale designed to measure attitudes toward artificial intelligence (AI) systems, with high internal consistency across the overall scale and subcomponents, as reflected by Cronbach's α and McDonald's ω values exceeding the standard threshold of 0.7; both McDonald's ω and Cronbach's α, a value of $\geq 0.70$ is the minimum acceptance level in most research contexts, while $\geq 0.80$ is preferred for greater reliability (Taber, 2018; Hayes & Coutts, 2020).
+It demonstrates the reliability of a scale designed to measure attitudes toward artificial intelligence (AI) systems, with high internal consistency across the overall scale and subcomponents, as reflected by Cronbach's α and McDonald's ω values exceeding the standard threshold of 0.7; both McDonald's ω and Cronbach's α , a value of ≥ 0.70 is the minimum acceptance level in most research contexts, while ≥ 0.80 is preferred for greater reliability (Taber, 2018; Hayes & Coutts, 2020).
 This aligns with studies on student attitudes toward technology, where similar measures have been used effectively to ensure scale reliability and validity.

 The uniform reliability across dimensions like self-efficacy, literacy, and behavioral components mirrors findings in education and technology acceptance studies.
-For instance, the development of scales measuring attitudes the Kaiser-Meyer-Olkin (KMO) statistics were used to establish whether the sample size is adequate for factor analysis while adhering to the KMO's level of approval (Field, 2013, referenced in Naseer et al., 2019).
+For instance, the development of scales measuring attitudes toward computers and computing also reported adequate for factor analysis while adhering to the KMO's level of approval (Field, 2013, referenced in Naseer et al., 2019).